ibm-cloud-docs/Cloudant/guides/cap_theorem.md

 The consistency of application data can be addressed after the fact.
 As Seth Gilbert and Nancy Lynch of MIT
 [conclude ![External link icon](../images/launch-glyph.svg "External link icon")](http://www.glassbeam.com/sites/all/themes/glassbeam/images/blog/10.1.1.67.6951.pdf){: new_window},
-"most real-world systems today are forced to settle with returning 'most of the data, most of the time.'"
+<q>most real-world systems today are forced to settle with returning 'most of the data, most of the time.'</q>

 ## Application availability versus consistency in the enterprise
 {: #application-availability-versus-consistency-in-the-enterprise}